 Taken with Pentax K-x and my new friend, a classic 25 years old Pentax-M Series 50mm F1.4 lens.
 Back in the day, this was clearly the best choice for a Pentax standard (50mm) lens, and still easily outperforms the majority of modern equivalents.
 Remarkable for their open-aperture bokeh effect and superb light-to-film drawing properties, the translation to digital is a natural.
 Obviously being of such vintage, it has manual focus, so in these shots I stopped it down to F16 in an effort to compensate for poor focussing technique.

 Awesome bike and yes, I know, not a great photo with a solar eclipse for back-lighting, I had to work this shot to retain detail.
+Some additional post-production, over and above the healthy norm, may or may not have occurred in the making; I'm not saying.

 A few test shots from my new Pentax 50-200mm zoom lens.
 I was mostly checking out the bokeh effect at longer focal lengths/open aperture on close-up subjects.